magicbug/Cloudlog/README.md

 ## Support

-Cloudlog has two support systems for code issues use Github issues, however if you have general issues with setting up your server please use our genereal discussion forum [https://forum.cloudlog.co.uk](https://forum.cloudlog.co.uk).
+Cloudlog has two support systems for code issues use Github issues, however if you have general issues with setting up your server please use our general discussion forum [https://forum.cloudlog.co.uk](https://forum.cloudlog.co.uk).

 ## Want Cloudlog Hosting?